 - 20. A common version has been filed by all the opposite parties in which they have admitted the execution of Exhibit A1 agreement.
 Their case is that, due to unforeseen circumstances the construction could not be completed.
 According to them the delay was on account of labour issues, escalation of price of construction materials due to global recession, changes in building rules and statutes, all of which according to them, constitute force majeure conditions.
 They have a further case that omission on the part of the complainant to make timely payments has also contributed to the delay.
 According to them, the opposite parties are taking all necessary steps to complete the construction of the apartment in a time bound manner. - 21.
 Though the opposite parties have pleaded force majeure conditions as the reason for not completing the construction as agreed in Exhibit A1, absolutely no evidence has been adduced by the opposite parties in support of Though some sweeping allegations have been made the said contentions. disputing the genuineness of the documents produced by the complainant, the contentions have not been pursued during the trial.
 The complainant has also not been cross examined on any of the disputed aspects.
-Exhibit A3 is the receipt issued by the Managing Director of the 1st opposite party.
-The opposite parties have no case that the said document was not issued by them.
-In fact, all the documents produced by the complainant were all marked without any objection from their counsel, on consent.
-The said receipt accounts payment of an amount of Rs.60,00,000/-(Rupees Sixty Lakhs).
-Since payment of the said amount of Rs.60,00,000/-(Rupees Sixty Lakhs) is not in dispute, the statement of the complainant on oath, that the total amount paid by the complainant to the opposite parties is Rs.60,00,000/-(Rupees Sixty Lakhs), stands proved.
+Exhibit A3 is the receipt for Rs.
+60,00,000/- and Exbt.
+A3 (a) is the receipt for Rs.
+15,00,000/issued by the Managing Director of the 1st opposite party.
+The opposite parties have no case that the said documents were not issued by them.
+In fact, the said documents were all marked without any objection from their counsel, on consent.
+The said receipts account for payment of an amount of Rs.75,00,000/-(Rupees Seventy five Lakhs).
+Since payment of the said amount of

+Rs.75,00,000/-(Rupees Seventy five Lakhs) is not in dispute, the statement of the complainant on oath, that the total amount paid by the complainant to the opposite parties is Rs.75,00,000/-(Rupees Seventy five Lakhs), stands proved.

-22. It is not in dispute that, the apartment complex has not been constructed yet.
+- 22. It is not in dispute that, the apartment complex has not been constructed yet.
 As per Exhibit A1 agreement possession of the apartment was to be given before December 2014.
 Though more than eight years have elapsed the opposite parties have not honoured their commitments.
 According to their version, they are taking necessary steps to complete the construction in a time bound manner.
 Therefore it is clear that the construction of the apartment remains incomplete even as on today.
-In view of the above, we find deficiency in service negligence on the part of the opposite parties.
-We are of the view that the contention of the complainant that he is entitled to recover the amount paid by her, with interest is fully justified.
-The complainant is also entitled to interest on the said amount till the date of payment.

-23. The desire of a person to own a house of his own is sacred and sacrosanct.
-It was to satisfy the said desire of the complainant that she had parted with such a huge amount, raising part thereof through a bank loan also.
-The mental agony at losing her hard earned money and at the same time being unable to acquire her dream house cannot be trivialised.
-Therefore, the complainant shall be entitled to compensation for her suffering, which is fixed at Rs.7,00,000/-(Rupees Seven Lakhs).
+In view of the above, we find deficiency in service on the part of the opposite parties.
+We are of the view that the contention of the complainant that he is entitled to recover the amount paid by him, with interest is fully justified.
+The complainant is also entitled to interest on the said amount till the date of payment. - 23.
+The desire of a person to own a house of his own is sacred and sacrosanct.
+It was to satisfy the said desire of the complainant that he had parted with such a huge amount, raising part thereof through a bank loan also.
+The mental agony at losing his hard earned money and at the same time being unable to acquire his dream house cannot be trivialised.
+Therefore, the complainant shall be entitled to compensation for his suffering, which is fixed at Rs.7,00,000/-(Rupees Seven Lakhs).